IPhone (1st generation): External hardware (screens, materials, etc)

 The iPhone's back cover is made out of aluminum, a soft metal.
-The iPhone's screen is a 320×480-resolution LCD screen at 163 ppi that measures about 3.5 inches diagonally, much bigger than most other phones at the time, and the iPhone was the first mobile phone with multi-touch technology.
+The iPhone's screen is a 320×480-resolution LCD screen at 163 ppi that measures about 3.5 in diagonally, much bigger than most other phones at the time, and the iPhone was the first mobile phone with multi-touch technology.
 The screen's refresh rate is 60 Hz.
 The rear camera on the iPhone has a resolution of 2 megapixels and also features geotagging.
 The iPhone has four total buttons and a single switch: a power and sleep button, a volume up and volume down button, a silent/ringer switch, and a home button positioned in the bottom center of the face of the phone.
 The home button, when pressed, would send the user back to the home screen from whatever app they were currently using.

 Internal hardware (motherboard, system-on-chip, etc.)

 The iPhone features a Samsung 32-bit ARM microprocessor, underclocked from its stock 620 MHz to a slower 412 MHz to increase battery life.
 Its GPU is the PowerVR MBX Lite 3D.

 The iPhone also includes several sets of sensors, including an accelerometer, a proximity sensor, and an ambient light sensor.
 Similar to the iPod Touch, the iPhone also features a 3.5 millimeter auxiliary headphone jack.
 The phone has a 3.7 V 1400 mAh lithium-ion battery built in it.